kwalczak80/Clonmel-Hiking-Club/README.md

 <ul>
 <li><strong>Colour Scheme</strong></li>
 <ul>
 <li>The colors used on the website are to be in line with the theme of hiking in the mountains.
-The appropriate shade of colors on the page ensures that there are no large contrasts between the individual sections of the page</li>
+The appropriate shade of colors on the page ensures that there are no large contrasts between the individual sections of the page.</li>
 </ul>
 </ul>
 <ul>
 <li><strong>Typography</strong></li>
 <ul>
-<li>The Lato font is the main font used in this project with Oswald as the second font.
+<li>The Lato font is the main font used in this project with Oswald as the second font used for club name.
 Both fonts were imported from Google fonts website.</li>
 </ul>
 </ul>
 <ul>
 <li><strong>Images</strong></li>
 <ul>
-<li>The photos in the gallery section are a very important part of this site as they allow users to view photos uploaded by other users which can be an inspiration for hiking trips for other people</li>
+<li>The photos in the gallery section are very important part of this website as they allow users to view photos uploaded by other users which can be an inspiration for hiking trips for other people.</li>
 </ul>
 </ul>
 <ul>
   <li><strong>Information grouping</strong></li>
 <ul>
-<li>The grouping of text information and images on the website is to ensure the most convenient use for visitors.
-When viewing the page on large screens, text information is grouped into three columns and images can be moved from left to right with the slider.
+<li>Grouping text information and images on the website is to ensure the most comfortable use by visitors.
+When viewing this website on large screens, text information is grouped into three columns.
+The images from the gallery section are automatically scaled to allow the appropriate view on the screen.
 For smaller screens, text information is displayed in a single column, similar to photos</li>
   </ul>
   </ul>